-Addiction can be caused by a number of reasons.
-Whether you drink to relax, party or to cope with the stresses of daily life, it can turn into addiction real quick.
+Addiction can be caused by several reasons.
+Whether you drink to relax, party, or cope with the stresses of daily life, it can turn into addiction real quick.

-When more than the recommended amount of alcohol is consumed for considerable longer periods of time, it starts to impact your senses.
-This can be the early signs a dependence pattern.
+When more than the recommended amount of alcohol is consumed for considerably longer periods, it starts to impact your senses.
+This can be the early signs of a dependence pattern.

 Not only does alcohol addiction affect your personal life but it also proves to be pretty dangerous for your social and professional life.
 Once you realize how dangerous alcohol addiction is for you, it is time to break free from this addiction.